John Yep to Newsmax: Almost No Chance of US Pope

 The CEO and president of Catholics for Catholics told "Wake Up America" that "it happens every conclave.
 We all get our hopes up that we are going to have a gringo American up there to ascend the seat of Peter, but almost for sure it is not going to happen."

-However, Cardinal Kevin Farrow, who is American, is basically running the show during this important period, as he is the interim head of the Vatican until a new Pope is selected.
+However, Cardinal Kevin Farrell, who is American, is basically running the show during this important period, as he is the interim head of the Vatican until a new Pope is selected.

 Yep explained that "he is organizing all the lead-up meetings, where all the cardinals are gathering from around the world to have this important time to discuss who is the next guy" to be Pope.